NotSooShariff/spamwarden-api/README.md

 Prediction: 0
 ```

 Please note that you should replace `"Your text goes here.
 Is this a spam message?"` with the actual text you want to predict.
 The script will handle the API request and response for you.
-Feel free to use this example to integrate the API into your own applications or scripts for spam detection.
+Feel free to use this example to integrate the API into your applications or scripts for spam detection.

 ## 🧠 Machine Learning Model Explanation